rodolfodpk/myeslib/README.md

 * DecreaseCommand

-So the idea is to send comands in this order correct order (create, increase and decrease), while having a delay between each dataset in order to avoid ConcurrentModificationExceptions.
+So the idea is to send comands in correct order (create, increase and decrease), while having a delay between each dataset in order to avoid ConcurrentModificationExceptions.
 #### Notes
 * Your IDE must support [Project Lombok](http://projectlombok.org/)
 * Your maven repository must contain [Oracle jdbc drivers](http://www.oracle.com/technetwork/database/features/jdbc/jdbc-drivers-12c-download-1958347.html) - or you can simply remove references to it in pom.xml to use [H2 database](http://www.h2database.com) instead.